Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Choosing the Ocean Heat Content Variable

 where hat notations indicate normalized parameters.
 It is important to note that both the numerator and denominator contain information about the angular quadrant, and preserving their respective signs is essential for correctly determining the phase.
 For the tangent function, the sign of $\theta$ depends only on the sign of the numerator, i.e., $-(\hat{R} + \hat{\varepsilon})$.
 This implies:

 \begin{linenomath*}

 \end{linenomath*}

-This suggests that using $h_w$ as the heat content variable is a necessary (but not sufficient) condition for ensuring that both $R$ and $\varepsilon$ remain positive, which would sustain a positive Bjerknes feedback.
-Indeed, adopting $h_{eq}$ as the heat content variable leads to at least one of $R$ or $\varepsilon$ being negative, while using $h_{ind}$ results in $R$ and $\varepsilon$ having opposing signs with similar magnitudes.
-In other words, using $h_w$ as the heat content variable appears to be the most physically consistent choice when seasonality is not considered in the RO framework, as it aligns more closely with the conceptual understanding of a positive Bjerknes feedback and OHCA that decay in the absence of external forcing.

-We acknowledge that this argument does not imply that $h_w$ is inherently superior to $h_{eq}$ or $h_{ind}$ in reproducing ENSO characteristics.
-Rather, we argue that $h_w$ is the most physically justified choice based on \textit{a priori} reasoning.
-Adopting $h_w$ as the heat content variable helps constrain the parameter space to $R > 0$ and $\varepsilon > 0$, thereby facilitating a more focused modeling approach.
+This means that not only does $R + \varepsilon$ ($\hat{R} + \hat{\varepsilon}$) influence the dominant ENSO period through the Wyrtki frequency (Eq.~A18), but it also governs the phase relationship between the two state variables in the RO equations.
+This also suggests that using $h_w$ as the heat content variable is a necessary (but not sufficient) condition for ensuring that both $R$ and $\varepsilon$ remain positive.
+Indeed, adopting $h_{eq}$ as the heat content variable leads to at least one of $R$ or $\varepsilon$ being negative, while using $h_{ind}$ results in $R$ and $\varepsilon$ having opposing signs with similar magnitudes (See Table~1 and Figure~\ref{fig:phase_diagrams}).
+In other words, using $h_w$ as the heat content variable appears to be the safest way to ensure a positive value of $\varepsilon$, representing an OHCA that decays in the absence of external forcing.
+We emphasize that this reasoning does not imply any inherent superiority of using $h_w$ over $h_{eq}$ or $h_{ind}$.
+Rather, adopting $h_w$ as the heat content variable serves to constrain the parameter space to $R > 0$ and $\varepsilon > 0$, thereby ensuring a more physically consistent formulation.

 Overall, despite differences in the choice of $h$ and variations in parameter prescriptions across studies—including those using only linear terms \citep{Burgers05, Frauen12, Wengel18, Vijayeta18, Crespo22, Izumo22, Priya24}, those incorporating nonlinearities \citep{Jin07, Levine10, Levine15, Levine17, An20fokker, Chen20, Kim20, Kim21, Dommenget23a, Dommenget23b}, and those including seasonality in $R$ \citep{Levine15, Chen20, Kim21}—there is notable consistency in the resulting $BJ$ and $Wyrtki$ indices (Figure~\ref{fig:previous_comparison}(a)), indicating the robustness of these metrics.